-- Synthesis Lecture: OUT NOW!.
+- Search UI Design Book:.
 With a big thanks to those that helped, my new Book on Search User Interface Design is now available from Morgan & Claypool.

 - JASIST Best Journal Paper 2009.
 The article I co-authored with mc schraefel and Ryen White (Microsoft) during my PhD was recently announced as Best JASIST Paper 2009.
 I will be receiving the award, on behalf of the authors, at ASIS&T in Pittsburgh in October.

 Work with me